Kansas State vs. West Virginia NCAA Football Odds, Plays and Insights | November 13, 2021

 West Virginia Stats and Trends

-- In West Virginia's nine games this year, it has five wins against the spread.
+- West Virginia has played nine games, with five wins against the spread.

-- This year, the Mountaineers have won against the spread in each of their two games as an underdog of 6 points or more.
+- This season, the Mountaineers have won ATS in each of their two games as an underdog of 6 points or more.

-- West Virginia's games this year have eclipsed the over/under in 33.3% of its opportunities (three times in nine games with a set point total).
+- West Virginia's games this year have hit the over on three of nine set point totals (33.3%).

-- West Virginia is 4-1 against the spread and 4-1 overall when the team records more than 21.6 points.
+- West Virginia is 4-1 against the spread and 4-1 overall in games when it scores more than 21.6 points.

-- West Virginia is 4-2 against the spread and 4-2 overall when the team piles up over 340.3 yards.
+- When West Virginia amasses more than 340.3 yards, the team is 4-2 against the spread and 4-2 overall.

 - The Mountaineers have turned the ball over 14 times this season, four more turnovers than the Wildcats have forced (10).